EIT: Enhanced Interactive Transformer: Experiments Results

-We also evaluate our \textsc{Eit} on a language modeling task: WikiText-103 to further examine its ability of modelling long-dependency.
-The training, validation and test sets consist of 103M words (from 28K articles), 218K words and 246K words, respectively.
-We follow the official preprocessing procedure \citep{ott-etal-2019-fairseq}, and select Adaptive Input Transformer~\citep{baevski2018adaptive} as the baseline.
-Both the baseline and our \textsc{Eit} are all 8-layer big models with 8 heads.
-More details about architecture/training/evaluation setups are given in Appendix \ref{Appendix:Experimental_Setups}.

-\paragraph{Results} Table \ref{tab:LM} displays the perplexity scores of different models on the test set.
-We can see that our \textsc{Eit} and \textsc{E-Eit} can outperform the baseline with 1.11 and 0.92 in terms of PPL on the test set, respectively.
-Given the negligible increased parameters of our methods, we can conclude that the improvements attribute to their high expressiveness.
+Table \ref{tab:LM} presents the perplexity scores of various models on the WikiText-103 test set.
+Our \textsc{Eit} and \textsc{E-Eit} models outperform the baseline with PPL scores of 1.11 and 0.92, respectively.
+These results highlight the high expressiveness of our methods, as the improvements are achieved with only a negligible increase in parameters.
+Also, these results demonstrate the universality of our approach as applying our approach to the decoder side can also achieve improvement.